webworker01/gameoflife/README.md

 ** Longevity of a cell
 ** "Dead zones" on the grid
 ** Nomad cells
-* Saving interesting starting configurations based on final states of infinte loops of repeated movement
+* Saving interesting starting configurations based on final states of infinite loops of repeated movement
 * Allow for user input of some sort to modify the seeding configurations
 * Multiple views
 ** HTML5 / jQuery